Sim Gamer Kit

 FFFSake has two “engines” that connect the FFB commands received by the vJoy device to your physical FFB-capable controller.
 They do this in rather different ways, as described below.

-Forwarding Engine
+Forwarder Engine

-The forwarding engine takes FFB commands received from vJoy (coming from the game or from Windows) and writes them to the physical device using DirectInput.
+The forwarder engine takes FFB commands received from vJoy (coming from the game or from Windows) and writes them to the physical device using DirectInput.
 In this process, the common compatibility fixes, described later, are also applied.
 This engine has relatively lower CPU usage but cannot fix all compatibility issues.

-Reducing Engine
+Reducer Engine

-The reducing engine takes FFB commands received from vJoy (coming from the game or from Windows) and “reduces” them to a stream of constant forces, which are written to the physical device using DirectInput.
+The reducer engine takes FFB commands received from vJoy (coming from the game or from Windows) and “reduces” them to a stream of constant forces, which are written to the physical device using DirectInput.
 This way the above common and following additional compatibility issues can be fixed:

 1. Incorrect hardware effects in the physical device.
 See also types of FFB issues.